 Despite extensive cybersecurity investment and widespread public awareness, enterprises continue to be plagued by elementary issues like exposed passwords and stealth admins: Preempt research finds nearly 1 in 3 networks have exposed passwords, while 72 percent have poor control over privileged accounts, in turn leading to stealthy admins.
 We know credentials are the number one target for attackers, comprising approximately 81 percent of hacking related breaches.
 Enterprises need to secure user identity in order to achieve good security posture and this should be their immediate priority.

 Before beginning an implementation, or even selecting a vendor, organizations need to focus on getting value to solve specific use cases.
 For instance, do you know who your privileged users are?
 Are your organizations’ passwords exposed to malicious actors?
 Do you know where NTLM is present in your network, and where it constitutes a soft target?
 Your solution should ideally identify these types of risk factors right away.
-(On that note, the free-to-use Preempt Inspector App can be used to quickly identify issues like weak passwords, as well as determine your vulnerability to threats like NTLM relay attacks.)

 Organizations should invest in platforms that expand and leverage existing solutions, rather than selecting just point solutions that create security silos and visibility gaps.
 A focus on identity, visibility, and control, as well as platforms that bridge the gaps between siloed security solutions, is critical to achieving an effective security posture.